 With the Credit Builder program, KOHO will avail a line of credit to your KOHO account and deduct a monthly payment from the account.
 It will then report the activities to TransUnion, which will likely improve your credit score.

-The downside of this program is that it requires a $7 monthly fee that sums up to $42 for the 6 months duration.
+The downside of this program is that it requires a $5 to $10 monthly fee for the 6 months duration.
 That said, if you’ll struggle to qualify for a regular credit card, then the KOHO credit builder tool is worth it.